-• Pumping of the Anti-Lock Brakes will diminish their effectiveness and may lead to an accident.
+- Pumping of the Anti-Lock Brakes will diminish their effectiveness and may lead to an accident.
 Pumping makes the stopping distance longer.
-Just press firmly on your brake pedal when you need to slow down or stop.
+Just press firmly on your brake pedal when you need to slow down or stop. - The Anti-Lock Brake System (ABS) cannot prevent the natural laws of physics from acting on the vehicle, nor can they increase braking or steering efficiency beyond that afforded by the condition of the vehicle brakes and tires or the traction afforded.

-- The Anti-Lock Brake System (ABS) cannot prevent the natural laws of physics from acting on the vehicle, nor can they increase braking or steering efficiency beyond that afforded by the condition of the vehicle brakes and tires or the traction afforded. - The ABS cannot prevent accidents, including those resulting from excessive speed in turns, following another vehicle too closely, or hydroplaning.
-Only a safe, attentive, and skillful driver can prevent accidents. - The capabilities of an ABS-equipped vehicle must never be exploited in a reckless or dangerous manner which could jeopardize the user's safety or the safety of others.
+- The ABS cannot prevent accidents, including those resulting from excessive speed in turns, following another vehicle too closely, or hydroplaning. - The capabilities of an ABS-equipped vehicle must never be exploited in a reckless or dangerous manner which could jeopardize the user's safety or the safety of others.